3d-fun/Multi-View-Point-Cloud/README.md

 # Stereoscopic-Point-Cloud

+GPU and CPU implementation of Computing a point cloud from Stereoscopic images.

 ## Description
 Takes a set of stereo images and camera matricies and produces a 3D point cloud of the model.
 A reference image is compared with a subset of nearby images.
 We perform ray marching and record depth values with similar pixel values between images.